Family Walks – Tips for a Successful Trip

 Once you go off a footpath, babies and toddlers will be much happier in a carrier rather than in a pram.
 Baby carriers sit on the parent like a backpack – look for ones that are comfortable, light and have attachments to add sun protectors and rain covers.
 Remember, to check the baby’s temperature.
 They will feel the cold sooner so bring layers for the little ones.
 Be aware of the sun as well and bring hats and suncream.

 Younger kids will want to run free- so a good idea is to give them a backpack with reins.
 They will feel happy with a bit of independence and you can be assured that you can rein them in if the track gets busier.
 They’ll also love the cute characters our backpacks come in and will feel grown up being able to pack their own bag.
 Dressing them in bright colours helps you keep an eye on them as they run on ahead.

 Remember that their little legs will tire easy so be prepared to stop for breaks frequently.
 When energy is flagging, stop for a rest and pull out an emergency snack to give them a boost.
 Make sure everyone has enough water.
 The kids will probably be running in circles around you as you walk so they are sure to build up a thirst and will need extra hydration.

 After stopping for breaks and picnics, encourage the kids to check you haven’t left litter – this is perfect time to teach the concept of Leave No Trace.
-It also means beloved teddy bears and toys are less likely to be left behind.
+It also means beloved teddy bears and toys are less likely to get left behind.

 Make it a game

 Looped routes that twist and turn can be more exciting for children rather than a long straight flat track.
 Keep them excited by wondering out loud “I wonder what’s around the corner..?”.
 Think about the track you’ll be on – is it shared by cyclists?
 It is important to keep the children to one side of the path and listen out for bike bells.
 Will there be gates?
 Teach children the importance of closing gates behind you.